 Some people experience panic attacks frequently.
 Panic disorder is defined by at least 1 month of persistent fear about panic attacks (or their effects) reoccurring.

-Even though the symptoms of this disorder can be quite overwhelming and frightening, they can be managed and improved with treatment.
-Seeking treatment is the most important part of reducing symptoms and improving your quality of life.
+Even though the symptoms of panic disorder can be overwhelming and frightening, they can be managed and improved with treatment.
+Seeking help is the most important part of reducing symptoms and improving your quality of life.

 Panic attacks produce intense fear that begins suddenly, often with no warning.
-An attack typically last for 10 to 20 minutes, but in extreme cases, symptoms may last for more than an hour.
+An attack typically lasts for 5 to 20 minutes.
+In extreme cases, symptoms may last for more than 1 hour.
 The experience is different for everyone, and symptoms often vary.

 Common symptoms associated with a panic attack include:

 - shortness of breath